Malta's Sharks

 Sphyrna zygaena - Smooth hammerhead

-MALTA'S FAMOUS GREAT WHITE SHARK
+MALTA'S INFAMOUS GREAT WHITE SHARK

 Word spread around like wild fire and John Abela enters the picture.
 He immediately offers to buy the Jaws from Alfred, and to make reports internationally about the catch.

 In the meantime John Abela claimed that he had measured the Shark at 23ft 5in (7.13m) !!
 He also published a whole set of photos, but none of which showed the actual full length of the shark.
 These measurements were considered doubtful by many researchers.
+When gutted, the remains of a 2m Blue Shark, a Dolphin and a Turtle were found.

-In 1998 a team from BBC, came to Malta and did a search on the issue.
+In 1998 a team from BBC, came to Malta to investigate this issue.
 Some unpublished photos were discovered at the offices of the "In-Nazzjon Taghna", the paper that had first reported the catch, along with the First photo.
 The BBC investigators then sent these photos for tests and later, Ian Fergusson {1998} stated that the results indicated an estimate of app.
 18ft.
-(5.4m)
+(5.4m).
+BBC contacted Abela with these findings and after a lot of arguing with them, he then admitted that he might have taken wrong measurements.

 My own personal opinion......

 I personally arrived on the scene as the Shark was being hoisted out of the water in Marsaxlokk, but could only get to within 5 mtrs of the shark.
 From that distance, I estimated the shark to be less then 20 ft.
-(6m)
+(6m).

 Here are the "Missing" Photos